alexrudy/postalicious/readme.txt

 == Version History ==

+= Version 2.5 =

+* Fix a really weird bug which probably no one would have encountered anyway.
+* Fixed a typo in the options page.
+* Did a bit of code cleanup.
+* I think we are done with bugs, so I'm tagging this as the final 2.5 release.

 = Version 2.5rc4 =

 * Fixed a typo in the code which prevented new users from updating.